Ohio officials release more body cam video of fatal police shooting of Black teen and urge community to await the facts - KTVZ

 One officer attends to the shooting victim.
 Officers assessed the girl for injuries and summoned a medic, as is protocol, Woods said.

 “Ma’Khia had a motherly nature about her.
 She promoted peace.
-That is something that I want to always be remembered,” Paula Bryant told TV station WBNS.
+That is something that I want to always be remembered,” Bryant, the girl’s mother, told TV station WBNS.

 A neighbor says video showed teen ‘was the aggressor’